 - Lower the weights back to shoulder height and repeat.

 Stretches for Shoulder Flexion Muscles

 You’ll feel this simple but effective stretch in the deltoid and pectoralis major muscles.

 Appears in: CORE DE FORCE >> MMA Shred

 - Stand with your feet hip-width apart.
-Reach both hands behind your back and interlace the fingers.
+Reach both hands behind your back and interlace your fingers.

 - Looking up, raise your chest toward the ceiling as you pull your hands toward the floor and straighten your arms.

 Don’t let the subtle movement of this chest and shoulder stretch fool you — the small contractions help loosen tight pecs and shoulders.